Why Every Business Needs A Website [9 Solid Reasons]

-Once a customer searches with the set keywords, an effectively SEO’d website will be found high up in the search list results.
+When a customer searches using a set of keywords, an effectively SEO’d website will be found high up in the search list results.

-Once SEO is set up and running on each page it becomes a a free method to ensure a higher ranking in search listings.
+Once SEO is set up and running on each page, it becomes a free method to ensure a higher ranking.

 If I Have a Facebook Page Do I Still Need A Website?